Deerzen/Deerzen/README.md

 ## About Me

 Hi, my name is Ole and I am a German developer with a wide range of interests and skills.
-My primary programming language is Python, and I have experience using tools such as Godot, Visual Studio Code, Git, Streamlit, Pandas, and MongoDB.
+My primary programming language is Python, and I have experience using tools such as Django, PostgreSQL, Godot, Git, Streamlit and Pandas.

 I have primarily worked on data-driven applications and video game production, but I am also interested in exploring web development and databases.
 In addition to my general Python skills, I have gained experience with HTML, Bootstrap, JavaScript, and CSS through a solo Django project where I created an online dictionary and community hub for Twitch emotes and their meanings.